OndrejPetrzilka/Rock.Collections/README.md

 * Or download whole project and that to your project

 ## Future
+* ~~Range enumerators/readers for OrderedDictionary~~ done
-* Range enumerators/readers for OrderedDictionary, SortedSet
+* Range enumerators/readers for SortedSet
 * SortedDictionary, like standard [System.Collections.Generic.SortedDictionary](https://msdn.microsoft.com/en-us/library/dd412070), but enumeration without allocations

 ## Contributions